-Block G1 Average Score Block G4 Average Score CCIP Focus Area 3 - Exceeds community goals 2 -Meets community goals 1 - Does not meet community goals 3 - Exceeds community goals 2 -Meets community goals 1 - Does not meet communit goals Minority/Women Business Enterprise (M/WBE) Inclusion 1.57 1.41 Job Creation, Local Inclusion, and Workforce Development 1.43 1.46 Inclusionary and Homeownership Housing Programs 1.18 1.16 Communications, Reporting, and Tracking 1.17 1.15 Wealth Building Initiatives 1.55 1.67 Cultural and Community Legacy Initiatives 1.43 1.9 Coordinated Community Development Strategies 1.2 1.14 Greater Hill Reinvestment Fund, Funding Streams 1.53 1.33
+DRP CCIP S Scorecard Summa ry Block G1 Average Score Block G4 Average Score CCIP Focus Area 3 - Exceeds community goals 2 - Meets community goals 1 - Does not meet community goals 3 - Exceeds community goals 2 - Meets community goals 1 - Does not meet community goals Minority/Women Business Enterprise (M/WBE) Inclusion 1.57 1.41 Job Creation, Local Inclusion, and Workforce Development 1.43 1.46 Inclusionary and Homeownership Housing Programs 1.18 1.16 Communications, Reporting, and Tracking 1.17 1.15 Wealth Building Initiatives 1,55 1.67 Cultural and Community Legacy Initiatives 1.43 1.9 Coordinated Community Development Strategies 1.2 1.14 Greater Hill Reinvestment Fund, Funding Streams 1.53 1.33

-Block G1 Average Score Block G4 Average Score Community Goals Exceeds community goals Meets community goals Does not meet community goals 3 - Exceeds community goals 2 -Meets community goals 1 - Does not meet community goals Builds Upon the African American Cultural Legacy 1.5 1.5 Housing Development Without Displacement 1.1 Economic Empowerment 1.72 1.53 Make the Hill a Green and Well-Designed Community 1.86 1.76 Mobility Transportation and Parking 1.72 2.05
+DRP G HDMP Scorecard Sur mmary Block G1 Average Score Block G4 Average Score Community Goals Exceeds community goals -Meets community goals Does not meet community goals 3 - Exceeds community goals 2 -Meets community goals 1 - Does not meet community goals Builds Upon the African American Cultural Legacy 1.5 1.5 Housing Development Without Displacement ia Economic Empowerment 1.72 1.53 Make the Hill a Green and Well-Designed Community 1.86 1.76 Mobility Transportation and Parking 1.72 2.05

 As you will note, the Block G1 scores have dropped.
 When the DRP Committee peeled back the layers of promises and reviewed supporting documents and details (or lack thereof) over the last 10 months, it was more evident how short the projects are falling on community reinvestment.
 The recent census tract boundary change and new Opportunity Zone status have also raised the bar on the returns that must come back to the community now that we have been exposed to increased pressures of gentrification and displacement due to a lack of federal, state or local regulation.
-This plan does not further the socioeconomic standards for a project this scale and size.
-As such, there are serious equity concerns.

 After debriefing with the DRP Committee, the Hill CDC met with the Development Team on March 24th to discuss their term sheet proposal and provide feedback.
-At that time, the Development Team informed us that there was nothing more they could financially do, but asked us to send ideas.
-The DRP, as well as the Executive Management Committee (EMC) have been providing ideas for the past 10 months that have yet to be implemented, however, as stated above, the Hill CDC provided additional proposals to them on March 31st taking into consideration feedback from the DAM, the DRP, and the EMC (Exhibit A).
+The Development Team informed us that there is nothing more they can financially do, but asked us to send ideas.
+The DRP, as well as the Executive Management Committee (EMC) have been providing ideas for the past 10 months that have yet to be implemented, however, the Hill CDC provided additional proposals to them on March 31st taking into consideration feedback from the DAM, the DRP, and the EMC (please see attached).
+We are waiting on a response from the Development Team to the proposals.
+They did inform us that they are working on a response and that a member of their team is not available at the time proposed in the cover letter to the additional proposals.
+We are working to provide additional dates and times.